prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 #### Step 1: Create Ad View

-Initialize the Banner Ad View with properties:
+Initialize the `BannerAdView` with properties:

-- **frame** - the frame rectangle for the view
+- `frame` - the frame rectangle for the view
-- **configID** - an ID of Stored Impression on the Prebid server
+- `configID` - an ID of the Stored Impression on the Prebid Server
-- **size** - the size of the ad unit which will be used in the bid request.
+- `size` - the size of the ad unit which will be used in the bid request.

 #### Step 2: Load the Ad

 Call the method `loadAd()` which will:

-- make a bid request to Prebid server.
+- make a bid request to the Prebid Server.
 - render the winning bid on display.

 #### Outstream Video

-For **Outstream Video** you also need to specify the kind of expected ad:
+For **Banner Video** you also need to specify the ad format:

 ``` swift
 banner.adFormat = .video